frostbone25/Unity-Capsule-Shadows/README.md

 In your scene you would have objects that have primitive shadow casters on them, these get picked up globally by the camera and a compute buffer is created to contain all of the shapes found (Boxes, Capsules, Spheres).

 After that we have 2 cameras that are created, which act as our buffers (not a fan of this currently, looking for a better way to do it).
 Both cameras render with a shader replacement.
 One camera renders scene directionality while the other renders a mask buffer for dynamic objects.
+The mask buffer is used during compositing to control self shadowing (or to remove it altogether), objects included in the mask are ones that are not lightmapped.

 It's worth mentioning that light directionality can be sampled from different places, each have their own advantages and drawbacks...
-- Directional Scene Lightmaps
+- **Directional Scene Lightmaps:** Using lightmaps baked with directionality to obtain the dominant light direction.
-- Probe Lighting (objects shaded by light probes or ambient probes)
+- **Light Probes:** Dominant light direction is obtained by objects shaded through light probes or ambient probes.
-- Global Direction
+- **Global Direction:** A single vector that defines the global direction in which shadows come from.

 The last thing that is done is that a camera world position render target is also generated and blitted.
 Then finally all of this information is fed into a compute shader, tracing each shape against the scene world position buffer to get our result.